akki4u01/topicly/docs/VLAN.md

     ### 4. **Special Cases**

-    - **Native VLAN frames:** Untagged frames on trunk ports belong to the native VLAN.
+    - **Native VLAN** is the VLAN to which untagged frames are assigned on a trunk port.
     - **VLAN hopping attack risk:** If the native VLAN is misconfigured or default VLAN 1 is used, attackers might exploit this.

     ---